What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 You’ll see signposts directing you to Katskhi Column parking.
 Park at the first parking area and walk the rest of the way unless you enjoy driving on bumpy dirt roads.

 So, embrace the quirkiness, snap a selfie, and head on over to the next item on this list, Chiatura.
-It’s close by, so it makes sense to connect the two (and add Mgvimevi convent while you’re add it, too—it's also on this list).
+It’s close by, so it makes sense to connect the two (and add Mgvimevi Convent while you’re adding it, too—it's also on this list).

 Katskhi Column on Google Maps